Root Cause Analysis – how do you get it to work effectively? Part 4: Bringing it all together

 - Carried out with serious intent, there can be an element of overkill in an FMEA analysis.
 There’s always a temptation to just carry on into ridiculous levels of unnecessary detail.
 You need to know when to stop digging.

-Let’s dwell on the first two points then – Some organisations use FMEA in two stages – a high level stage which identifies where the risks are most likely to occur, and then interrogates just these highest risks in more detail using Fault Tree Analysis to establish root cause.
+Let’s dwell on the first point then – Some organisations use FMEA in two stages – a high level stage which identifies where the risks are most likely to occur, and then interrogates just these highest risks in more detail using Fault Tree Analysis to establish root cause.
 In this way, less time is wasted on non-events, and FTA provides effective 5–Why style interrogation to establish correct root causes, together with any dependencies between failure modes and their intermediate events.

-As for the third point – know when to stop.
+As for the second point – know when to stop.
 FMEA development teams need to be ‘policed’ by common sense.
 If you do get your ‘people in the process’ doing effective 5–Why and Cause & Effect analyses, then their presence on FMEA and FTA teams is a blessing (for some of them at least!).
 They’ll be your ‘common sense’ police.

 And so, refining our last diagram of relationship between the techniques…